-At the request of Royal Investor's Group, a Phase I Cultural Resource Survey was conducted on approximately 20 acres.
-The property lies at the northwest corner of 52nd Street West and Avenue J-8 in the City of Lancaster, California.
+At the request of Royal Investor's Group, a Phase I Cultural Resource Survey was conducted on approximately 20 acres, including APN 3204-009-007, Tentative Tract Map No. 61678.
+The property lies to the east of 60thth Street West and Avenue K in the City of Lancaster, California.
 The Phase I Cultural Resource Survey consisted of a pedestrian survey of the 20-acre site and a cultural resource record search.